 The fact that we have something like Risk Ledger that can give us good supply chain risk assurance is quite important in terms of our own reputation as a regulatory authority.
 We can hold our head up because we’re prioritising security ourselves.

-Based on its positive experiences with Risk Ledger to date, the CAA has now also brought its Data Protection Officer in to further enhance collaboration, going through the relevant controls on data protection in Risk Ledger’s framework together to identify the relevant questions, from the DPO’s perspective, that suppliers should be asked, and turning less relevant questions off, which Risk Ledger allows users to do.
+Based on their positive experiences with Risk Ledger, the CAA has now also brought its Data Protection Officer (DPO) in to further enhance collaboration, going through the relevant controls on data protection in Risk Ledger’s framework together to identify the relevant questions, from the DPO’s perspective, that suppliers should be asked, and turning less relevant questions off, which Risk Ledger allows users to do.
 This means that when answers from suppliers are specifically relevant from a data protection and privacy perspective, these controls and suppliers’ status against them can now be shared directly with the CAA’s DPO through the Risk Ledger platform.

 At Risk Ledger we are excited to continue to work with the CAA and its great team, and we are excited to see how Risk Ledger can continue to expand and help the CAA’s departments assess its suppliers and engage in more effective and efficient supplier risk management.